004Ajay/Markdown/README.md

 # Markdown Syntaxes by [AJAY](https://github.com/004Ajay)

 Markdown is a markup language used to write content on the web.\
-You can include some HTML syntax in Markdown.
+You can include some HTML syntax in Markdown.\

----

-### This is a long ReadMe, read-write-study patiently, this will be here forever.
+This is a long ReadMe, read-write-study patiently, this will be here forever.

 <br>

 <!-- ------------------------------------------- -->

 ---